ixartz/Next-js-Boilerplate/README.md

 🚀 Boilerplate and Starter for Next.js with App Router, Tailwind CSS, and TypeScript ⚡️ Prioritizing developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Jest (replaced by Vitest), Testing Library, Commitlint, VSCode, PostCSS, Tailwind CSS, Authentication with [Clerk](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate), Database with DrizzleORM (PostgreSQL, SQLite, and MySQL), Error Monitoring with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Logging with Pino.js and Log Management, Monitoring as Code, Storybook, Multi-language (i18n), and more.
 Ready for Next.js 15.

 Clone this project and use it to create your own Next.js project.
-You can check a [Next js templates demo](https://creativedesignsguru.com/demo/Nextjs-Boilerplate/).
+You can check out the live demo at [Next.js Boilerplate](https://demo.nextjs-boilerplate.com), which includes a working authentication system.

 ## Sponsors